 Vasant Panchami - The beginning of auspicious period

-Vasant Panchami marks the onset of the spring season on the fifth day of the waning phase of the moon in the Hindu month (Magha) that falls in the month (Feburary –March).
-In 2015, Basat Pansami will fall on 24th January and auspicious time to pray to Goddess SaraswatiSaraswati
+Vasant Panchami marks the onset of the spring season on the fifth day of the waning phase of the moon in the Hindu month (Magha) that falls in the month (February – March).

 Vasant Panchami is also called the festival of harvest as it symbolizes blossoming flowers of mustard.
 Thus Yellow color has a great significance in the celebration of Vasant Panchami.
-Many followers of Goddess Saraswati adorn the idol of goddess with yellow sari.
-Goddess sarawati’s devotees wear yellow attires on this day.
+Many followers of Saraswati adorn the idol of goddess with yellow sari.
+Sarawati’s devotees wear yellow attires on this day.
 Moreover the sweets and dishes prepared for the festival are usually yellow and saffron in color.

 Many people offer food to Hindu priest and perform the traditional ritual of ancestral worshipping known as the Tarpan for the peace for all those who had passed away and seek their blessings for their future endeavors.